 –The most important thing is that there are so many positive aspects and possibilities in these kinds of issues.
 Something to consider is that it was good to allow for quite a lot of free text and comments in the questionnaire.
 The numbers alone wouldn’t have given us as much information.
 But there seems to be a widely held opinion among researchers that they can consider sharing data under certain conditions.

 Data management plans, domain specialists, and discussions

-During the second day of the network meeting there were a few more presentations.
+During the first day of the network meeting there were a few more presentations.
 Dejan Vitlacil from SNIC presented “Storage infrastructure and FAIR”, and Sanja Halling from the Swedish Research Council gave an update on recent developments in the work with a national tool for data management plans.
 Stefan Ekman and Gustav Nilsonne, SND Domain Specialists in the Humanities and Medicine, respectively, outlined the role of the domain specialist and gave a brief presentation of the development in their research domains.
 The participants also received a status update from SND, where director Max Petzold and deputy director Elisabeth Strandhagen gave an overview of the most recent activities in the organisation and new projects in SND.

-Day two also contained parallel sessions, which the participants could choose between out of interest and involvement.
+Day two contained parallel sessions, which the participants could choose between out of interest and involvement.
 The alternatives were ”Forskningsdatapiloten – erfarenheter & diskussion” (The research data pilot – experiences and discussion), ”Forskares (o)kunskap: hur vet vi vad de kan om datahantering?”
 (How do we know what researchers (don’t) know about data management?), ”Utforska resurserna i DAU-handboken” (Exploring the resources in the DAU Handbook), and ”Innehåll i framtida utbildningsworkshoppar?”
 (What to address in future training workshops?).